ucsd-cse12-f23/ucsd-cse12-f23.github.io/syllabus.md

 <a id="g:exams"></a>
 <h3>Exams</h3>

-There will be two midterm exams during the quarter, held during the scheduled lecture time:
+There will be three in-class exams during the quarter, held during the scheduled lecture time:
-- Week 4 - Friday 4/28/2023
+- Week 4 - Wednesday 10/25/2023
+- Week 7 - Wednesday 11/15/2023
-- Week 8 - Friday 5/26/2023
+- Week 10 - Wednesday 12/6/2023

 The final exam will be:
-- Week 11 - Friday 6/16/2023, 8am - 11am, room will be announced in Week 10
+- Week 11 - Monday 12/11/2023, 8am - 11am, room will be announced in Week 10.

 Seats will be assigned for all exam sessions and announced beforehand, and you must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
 You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
 You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE12).

-The first two exams will each be worth 8% of your final grade.
-The final exam will be worth 24% of your final grade.
-The final exam will have a specific structure – it will be broken into three parts corresponding to material from the first exam, the second exam, and the remainder of the course.
-Your grade for each midterm will be the maximum of the midterm grade and the score you get on the corresponding part of the final exam.
+Each in-class exam will each be worth 20% of your final grade.
+The final exam will be broken into three parts, each corresponding to the material from one of the in-class exams.
+Your grade for each in-class exam will be the maximum of the in-class score and the score on the corresponding part of the final exam.
+Note: each part of the final exam is optional if you wish to only use the score of in-class exam for that part.

-For example, if you get 50% of the points for midterm 1 and 100% of the points for midterm 2, and then score a 75% on part 1 of the final, 25% on part 2, and 100% on part 3, you would get:

-- MAX(0.5, 0.75) * 8 = 6 points for midterm 1 (0.75 was higher, so the final increased the midterm score!)
-- MAX(1, 0.25) * 8 = 8 points for midterm 2 (0.25 was lower, so the original midterm score was used)
-- 0.75 * 8 + 0.25 * 8 + 1 * 8 = 16 points for the final exam (the score on the final exam is the same regardless of how the midterms went)
-- A total of 30 out of 40 exam points towards your final grade
+For example:
+- On the three in-class exams you score 75, 0, and 95 (you miss the second).
+On the final exam you score 80, 75, and 0 on the three parts.
+Your exam scores are 80, 75, 95, giving you an exam grade of 50% (16% + 15% + 19%).
+- On the three in-class exams you score 95, 93, and 90.
+You skip the final so your scores are 0, 0, 0.
+Your exam scores are 95, 93, 90, giving you an exam grade of 55.6% (19% + 18.6% + 18%).
+- On the three in-class exams you score 75, 55, and 60.
+On the final you score 95, 90, 94.
+Your exam scores are 95, 90, 94, giving you an exam grade of 55.8% (19% + 18% + 18.8%).

-This policy also covers what happens if you miss a midterm for any reason.
-If you are absent for a midterm, you get a 0 initially, and then whatever score you get on the final for that section will be applied to your midterm grade.
-There are no make-up midterms, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.
+This policy also covers what happens if you miss an in-class exam for any reason.
+If you are absent for an in-class exam, you get a 0, and then whatever score you get on the final exam for that section will be applied to your exam grade.
+There are no make-up in-class exams, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.

-<h3>Making Up for Participation Using the Final Exam</h3>

-You are highly encouraged to attend lectures.
-However, if you have personal reasons for not wanting to join the lecture, you can choose not to attend them and still receive a perfect grade in the class (however your final exam will be weighted more).

-If you participate in at least 20 of lectures after the first lecture (or if you miss up to a maximum of 6 lectures), you receive 100% for your total participation grade (10% of your entire grade).
-If you participate in fewer than 20 of lectures (i.e., miss more than 6 lectures), your final exam score replaces that portion of your participation grade.

-Three examples:
-- 20 or more lectures attended: You receive 100% for your 10% participation grade and your final exam is now worth 24% of your grade.
-- 0 lectures attended: Your participation portion of your final grade is 0% and your final exam is now worth 34% of your grade.
-- 12 lectures attended: You receive 100% for 6% (60% of 10%) of your final grade for participation.
-Your final exam is worth 28% (24% + 4%) of your final grade.

 <a id="policies"></a>
 ## Policies